GRACENOBLE/GRACENOBLE/README.md

 ###

-<p align="left">💠 I am an engineer that likes to build unique things, challenge my brain and solve puzzles.</p>
+<p align="left">💠 I exist to push the boundary of what is known to be possible, inspired by the fear of being average.</p>

 ###